jetaggart/stream-sms-draft/README.md

     ![](images/stream-app-type.png)

-4. Scroll down to the `Chat Events` box.
+4. Scroll down to the 'Chat Events' box.
 Select the following options: `Webhook: active`, `Disable Auth Checks`, and `Disable Permissions Checks`.
 (Note that these options are important to consider using if using this app in a production environment).
-We'll create a `/stream-outgoing-sms` handler in our backend, so just add your public ngrok URL + `/stream-outgoing-sms` to the webhook URL textbox.
+We'll create a `/stream-outgoing-sms` handler in our `backend`, so just add your public `ngrok` URL + `/stream-outgoing-sms` as the webhook URL.
 Save your settings.

     ![](images/stream-app-webhooks.png)

 The Stream API will now send a `POST` to that URL anytime an event takes place in your Stream App, with details about the event.
 The next step is to accept that webhook in our app's `backend`.

-### Stream Webhook Handler
+### Last Step!
+Stream Webhook Handler

-Here's our Stream webhook handler in the `backend`:
+OK, Stream knows to where to send the webhook.
+Now here's our Stream webhook handler in the `backend`:

 <!-- https://gist.github.com/isaidspaghetti/a21dba4d39933ea0d3a7184ad08cee3d -->
 ```javascript